 Taking you through each level of preparedness, Lisa’s book talks you through the ideas of preparedness from the viewpoint of a Mom taking care of her family.
-She starts with basic emergency preparedness for everyone – storing water, storing food, sanitation, alternative cooking/energy and talks you through more worst-case scenarios and how to handle becoming a long-term preparedness expert in your own home.
-She does it with a voice like your next door neighbor you’re having over for coffee who is explaining how to get your kids into the best preschool – with care and humor, but serious about her subject.
+She starts with basic emergency preparedness for everyone – storing water, storing food, sanitation, and alternative cooking/energy and talks you through more worst-case scenarios and how to handle becoming a long-term preparedness expert in your own home.
+She does it with a voice like the next-door neighbor you’re having over for coffee who is explaining how to get your kids into the best preschool – with care and humor, but serious about her subject.

-I’ve read a lot of books on prepping, and usually feel myself being bogged down with military-style checklists, being told I can’t possibly survive because I don’t have military training or am not a man (silly woman aren’t worth more than having babies and doing the food preps and wringing their hands), or have the personal prepping budget of a gazillionaire.
-The Survival Mom: How to Prepare Your Family makes preparedness accessible and encourages me to push past any fear in what might be coming to empower myself to take care of my family and do what needs to be done.
+I’ve read a lot of books on prepping, and usually feel myself being bogged down with military-style checklists, being told I can’t possibly survive because I don’t have military training or am not a man (silly women aren’t worth more than having babies and doing the food preps and wringing their hands), or have the personal prepping budget of a gazillionaire.
+The Survival Mom: How to Prepare Your Family makes preparedness accessible and encourages me to push past any fear of what might be coming to empower myself to take care of my family and do what needs to be done.
 I recommend it for anyone interested in learning how to prepare for the smallest of inconveniences to the most major of life-altering catastrophes.

-Disclaimer: When The Survival Mom book was released, I was really excited, but had to put off purchasing it because all of my spare money was going into stocking up my family for our own world-ending circumstances, and my public library did not carry the book.
+Disclaimer: When The Survival Mom book was released, I was really excited but had to put off purchasing it because all of my spare money was going into stocking up my family for our own world-ending circumstances, and my public library did not carry the book.
 A year later, I entered a blog contest from Simply Preparing and won!
 Mrs. Bedford has not paid for this endorsement nor traded any services for such.

+Don’t have a Kindle?
 That’s okay – with Amazon’s app, you can still read it on the cloud, on your e-device, through a .pdf, or on your computer.